AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 # JTabViz: Java Tabular Visualization Toolkit

 **JTabViz** is a Java-based multiplatform toolkit for machine learning (ML) data analysis, designed for the visualization and analysis of multidimensional (n-D) tabular ML data.
 It supports data augmentation, allowing users to explore how dataset changes impact trained models.
-Users can load CSV data to view, analyze, and classify with features like normalization, General Line Coordinates visualizations (Parallel Coordinates, Shifted Paired Coordinates, Static Circular Coordinates, Star Coordinates), tabular heatmaps, covariance matrix heatmaps, row manipulation, cell editing, classification rule testing with confusion matrices, automatic pure region discovery, feature engineering using slope and distance calculations, linear combination features (including trigonometric wrapping, forward/backward differences, and various trigonometric values), optimal coefficient computation for linear combinations, attribute sorting, and data export.
+Users can load CSV data to view, analyze, and classify with features like normalization, General Line Coordinates visualizations, tabular heatmaps, covariance matrix heatmaps, row manipulation, cell editing, classification rule testing with confusion matrices, automatic pure region discovery, feature engineering using slope and distance calculations, weighted sum features; including trigonometric wrapping, forward/backward differences, and various trigonometric values, optimal coefficient computation for weighted sums, attribute sorting, and data export.

 [![Demo Video](https://img.youtube.com/vi/j0_zpYPt_n8/0.jpg)](https://www.youtube.com/watch?v=j0_zpYPt_n8)

 **Tested on:**  Windows (10/11), Linux (Pop!_OS), and macOS (Sonoma).

 To get started quickly, please see the [Getting Started](#getting-started) section, method 3.

+## General Line Coordinates Used

+General Line Coordinates (GLCs) generalize Cartesian Coordinates to n-D space, with a subcategory being 2-D GLCs that is n-D to 2-D graph construction algorithms, losslessly and reversibly visualizing all attributes and classes of the n-D data in 2-D space while preserving distance relationships between points.
+In this software, we implement the following GLCs:

+- Parallel Coordinates (PC) - Drawing all coordinate axes in 2D located parallel to each other.
+- Shifted Paired Coordinates (SPC) - Drawing each pair of attributes in 2D as a shifted cartesian plane, connecting cases with polylines.
+- Static Circular Coordinates (SCC) - Drawing all coordinate axes in 2D as a circle, connecting cases with polylines, circle can be made a polygon or a circle.
+- Star Coordinates (SC) - Drawing all coordinate axes in 2D as a star shape, connecting cases with polylines.
+- Concentric Coordinates (CC) - Drawing all coordinate axes in 2D as a series of circles nested within each other, connecting cases with polylines, circles can be made freeform or concentric.
+- Line Coordinates (LC) - Drawing all coordinate axes in 2D located one after another on a single straight line.

 ## Analyzing Fisher Iris Benchmark Dataset